Pteratato/Ratcliff_Village/Ratcliff_Village_05.md

 “We’ll make him strong.”

-“I should have listened to you that night.”
-Jeremy voiced his regret aloud for the first time, wondering with some distain at his recent lapses into personal reflection.”
-Amber wasn’t ready to see my wolf.
-I thought…” He shrugged.
-“I thought it would help her understand.
+“I should have listened to you that night,” Jeremy voiced his regret aloud for the first time, wondering with some distain at his recent lapses into personal reflection.
+"Amber wasn’t ready to see my wolf.
+I thought… I thought it would help her understand.
 Koko handled it much better.”

 A shadow passed over Cody’s face with the mention of his dead wife’s name.
 “Koko came from a different people.
 A better people.”
-His tone suggested of Koko’s family, a band of traveling gypsies.
+His tone suggested of Koko’s family, a band of traveling Gypsies.
 Like many in the late 1800’s they had come to America for the opportunity to wield their trades.
 “She understood the power of Earth.
 Her mind was open, not closed like these modern races.”

 There was pain in his voice when he spoke of her, even now after sixty years of mourning.

 “But,” Cody continued, “I don’t think revealing the wolf was your greatest mistake.”

-Only his brother would dare to make such a comment, the exact reason

-Jeremy supposed he had chosen him for this.
+Only his brother would dare to make such a comment, but Jeremy supposed he had chosen him for this.
 “And what do you think was my greatest mistake?”

 “You voicing your intentions to keep your child.
 I remember that night well.
 I didn’t sense real fear from Amber until that moment.”
 Cody shrugged.
 “You should have just kept your mouth shut and done what was necessary when the time came.”

 Jeremy didn’t respond.
-Cody wouldn’t understand because he had never been truly mated, but only a butthead or an idiot would remind him of that fact.
-Cody honored Koko as his mate of choice, their union sadly was childless.
-Once the wolf intervened and a child was conceived, choice was just a pretty word for barbs and philosophies.
-The human heart can be reserved, even controlled but the animal only knows, wants, and needs.
+Cody wouldn’t understand; Cody honored Koko as his mate of choice, but their union had been childless, and Jeremy would've had to have been a jerk or an idiot to remind his brother of that.
+Once the wolf intervened and a child was conceived, *choice* was just a pretty word for bards and philosophers.
+The human heart can be reserved, even controlled, but the animal only *knows, wants,* and *needs*.

 He had felt Amber’s intentions that night and her hatred.
-Nothing in the world or otherworld at that point could have kept him silent.
+Nothing in this world or the otherworld at that point could have kept him silent.

-The shrill ring of his phone made him tense, a shot of scotch preferable to the unnatural sound.
+The unnaturally shrill ring of his phone made him tense.

 “Yes?”

- “Hi, it’s me…Amber.”
+ “Hi, it’s me...
+Amber.”

  As if she needed to identify herself.

-“I know.
-I saw the number.”
+“I know, I saw the number.”
 A tactic snarl of satisfaction spread through his limbs.
-That wanting never receded, regardless of the other mates betrayals.
+That wanting never receded, regardless of the other mate's betrayals.

 “I promised to call you when we reached Maine.
 We are in Saco.
 We should be in Ratcliff about four.
 Earlier than expected.”

 “The lake house is ready for you.”

 “Thank you.
-And just so you know…” she paused, her voice dropped to a whisper, “my mother is with me.”
+And just so you know...” she paused, her voice dropped to a whisper, “my mother is with me.”

 “Your mother?”
-Jeremy frowned turning his back to Cody’s raised eyebrows.
+Jeremy frowned, turning his back to Cody’s raised eyebrows.
 “How much does she know?”

 “Not much.”
 Her voice took on an odd tone, highly pitched.
 “Nothing of significance...”

 “Do you think it was wise to bring her now?”

-“No,” she admitted
+“No,” she admitted.

 “Then why do it?”
 The last thing Jeremy needed at this point was another woman in his territory, especially Amber’s mother.

 “You don’t know my mother.”

+---

-Ratcliff village had the appearance of a normal town with a post office, clinic, homes and stores.
-Its secrets well hidden from unsuspecting visitors, as Amber had learned all too well.
+Ratcliff Village had the appearance of a normal town with a post office, clinic, homes, and stores.
+Its secrets were well hidden from unsuspecting visitors, as Amber had learned all too well.

-Her heart raced as she drove past the brick church that marked the entrance to the wilderness reserve where sidewalks ended and asphalt became gravel, where forest and lakes remained forever wild in a valley under a snow capped mountain and where Jeremy waited not too far away.
+Her heart raced as she drove past the brick church that marked the entrance to the wilderness reserve where sidewalks ended and asphalt became gravel, where forest and lakes remained forever wild in a valley under a snow-capped mountain, and where Jeremy waited not too far away.

 “How much longer?” her mother asked for the twentieth time in the last half an hour.
 “I need to go to the bathroom.”